 Family reunification - Independent reasonably sized residence

-In certain cases you need to document that you have an independent reasonably sized residence at your disposal in order for your family member to be granted family reunification with you in Denmark.
+In certain cases you need to document that you have an independent reasonably sized residence at your disposal in order for your family member to be granted family reunification with you in Denmark (the housing requirement).

 An independent residence is a residence that has a separate entrance and appears as one unit.
 It is not a requirement that the residence has its own kitchen or toilet.